qbicsoftware/nf-registry-microservice/README.rst

 .. image:: https://travis-ci.org/sven1103/nf-registry-microservice.svg?branch=master
   :target: https://travis-ci.org/sven1103/nf-registry-microservice

-A microservice consuming JSON objects emitted by Nextflows weblog feature and storage it into a MongoDB.
+A microservice consuming JSON objects emitted by Nextflows weblog feature and stores them into a MongoDB.

 **In development!**
 This microservice is still experimental!